You Asked, We Answered: Competitive Market Game

-The Competitive Market Game is our most commonly played market game, great for Principles of Economics and Intermediate Microeconomics classes.
-Due to its popularity, the MobLab support team has accumulated a number of questions from instructors about our Competitive Market game.
+The Competitive Market Game is our most commonly played market game, great for teaching Principles of Microeconomics and Intermediate Microeconomics classes.
+Due to its popularity, the MobLab support team has accumulated a number of questions from instructors about our Competitive Market simulation game.
 Today, we'd like to share our responses to these commonly asked questions with you.